danielfears/warden/README.md

 * To install, run **. install.sh**
 * To uninstall, run **warden-uninstall**
-* For use with Vagrant; download directly onto VM and install, not on host machine.
+* For use with Vagrant; download directly onto the VM and install, not on the host machine.

 ### Usage Guide: